Key takeaways

 • the antibiotic rifampin (Rifadin)

 If you’re prescribed Abilify Maintena,* your doctor will likely not have you take a strong CYP3A4 inducer for more than 14 days.
-Long-term use of the inducer results in Abilify Maintena dropping below the therapeutic level in your body.
-A therapeutic level is the amount of drug in your system needed to properly treat your condition or disease.
+Long-term use of the inducer can result in Abilify Maintena levels dropping below the therapeutic range in your body.
+A therapeutic level is the amount of drug in your system needed to treat your condition or disease properly.

 If you’d like to learn more about Abilify and strong CYP3A4 inducers, talk with your doctor or pharmacist.